urbit/roadmap.urbit.org/content/projects/transaction-apps.md

 date = "2019-05-30"
 contributors = ["~wicdev-wisryt"]
 status = "Completed"
+description = """
+Introduces libraries to implement an asynchronous transaction monad, similar to JavaScript promises, that enables imperative inline code for asynchronous input/output.
+"""
 +++

 Gall agents are great at handling I/O that can be fully processed in a single